I am the founder and director of the EDSK think tank.

+I have spent over 15 years in the world of education.
 I began my career teaching A-level Psychology at one of the country’s leading state schools, having gained a BSc in Psychology from the University of Birmingham and an MSc in Child Development from the Institute of